Why is prompting hard? Understanding prompts on binary sequence predictors: DETAILED DISCUSSIONS

 When comparing the advantage of optimal prompts to typical prompts, we computed the \emph{expected} performance of samples or demonstrations from the task distribution.
 However, the performance of prompting with individual prompts can vary drastically.
 In practice, people often perform \emph{some} form of prompt selection within allowable budget.
 While hitting the optimal prompt by random chance is small, it is possible that for the task has a very flat ``loss landscape'', in which case finding a performant prompt by chance can be quite high.
 The advantage of optimal prompt is likely diminished in this case.

 \paragraph{Importance of pretraining distribution.}

-We attributed the cause of unintuitivess to unknown pretraining distribution.
+We attributed the cause of unintuitiveness to unknown pretraining distribution.
 It is often believed that the \emph{coverage} of pretraining data affects the range of capabilities in downstream applications, leading to the notion that if some behavior is included in the dataset, then the capability can be induced by prompting.
-Our results on in-meta-distribution experiments indicate further that the \emph{distribution} of the pretraining data affects the \emph{difficulty} of intuitively discover an understand optimal prompts.
-In other words, the existence of some behavior is the pretraining dataset does not imply that this behavior can be intuitively prompted, but rather the distribution of all behavior matter.
+Our results on in-meta-distribution experiments indicate further that the \emph{distribution} of the pretraining data affects the \emph{difficulty} in discovering and understanding optimal prompts.
+In other words, the existence of some behavior in the pretraining dataset does not imply that this behavior can be intuitively prompted, but rather the distribution of all behavior matters.
 To verify these hypotheses, one would need to pretrain different language models on datasets with controllable latent factors.
-Alternatively, there are techniques to debias the generated content by building a model of the generative behavior \citep{gagne2023inner}.
+Alternatively, there are techniques to debias the generated content by building a model of the generative behavior~\citep{gagne2023inner}.

 \paragraph{Interpreting prompts.}